 In my previous post on WebKit, I explained how we can debug the WebProcess using GDB.
 In this post, I am going to talk about another useful debugging tool that can be used to debug graphics: APItrace.

 APITrace is a debugging tool for OpenGL and Direct3D programs.
-To learn about its features you can read the documentation online .
-In this post, I am going to describe how it could be used to examine the OpenGL state at a given time in order to detect the cause of a WebGL bug in an example test I’ve written to reproduce it.
+You can read more about it in its online documentation .
+This post is about using APITrace to examine the OpenGL state of WebKit at a given time in order to detect the cause of a WebGL bug.

 I am going to use the command line to generate a

 .trace file with debugging information and a UI frontend called

 qapitrace to examine the contents of this file.
 The frontent can be installed on Debian by running